MuTong233/woa-op7/guide/1-partition.md

 ### Formatting data
 - Format all data in TWRP, or Android will not boot.
+- If you have errors in previous steps, use regular TWRP to do this.
+- Just directly reboot into bootloader, then load your TWRP image.
 - ( Go to Wipe > Format data > type yes )

 #### Check if Android still starts